Furkyleon/SUtore/README.md

-# CS308 Group Project - Team 2 Repository
+# CS308 Group Project - SUtore

 This is a repository for CS 308 Group Project.